Frequently Asked Questions

 As a leaseholder you will receive a service charge demand at the frequency your lease dictates, typically annually, half yearly or quarterly.
 You can pay the demanded amount either by standing order, telephone / internet banking or by debit or credit by either logging into your designated client login page or by calling our office.
 If you have any queries regarding your service charge account please contact us to discuss.

 What if I have a maintenance issue?

-As managing agents we would only become involved with an issue should this be within the communal areas or estate of the property.
+As managing agents, we would only become involved with an issue should this be within the communal areas or estate of the property.
 Anything maintenance related within your own apartment would be the responsibility of the owner.
-Should you be aware of a maintenance issue on site please complete our ‘Report A Problem’ page.
+Should you be aware of a communal maintenance issue on site please click here to report this.
 Thank you

 What is an anticipated service charge demand?

 Most leases contain a provision for the Landlord/Management Company to raise anticipated service charge demands in advance of the year end to meet the expected expenditure to be incurred during the financial year of the development.
 Where a service charge is payable before the relevant costs are incurred, it must be a reasonable amount.

 Best practice is for Managing Agents to produce year end accounts and service charge certificates within 6 months of the developments financial year end.
 Leaseholders have a legal obligation to contribute to their allocated proportion of actual costs incurred.The service charge certificate will detail the total payable by the leaseholder as well as the total anticipated service charges demanded during the related financial year.
 Should the proportion of actual costs incurred be greater than the total of the anticipated demands, the leaseholder will be required to make payment of the balance.
 However should the proportion of actual costs incurred be lower than the total of anticipated demands, a credit will be made to the leaseholders account to be offset against future demands.